MonsterGirl’s 150 Days of Classic Horror #122 Rosemary’s Baby 1968 & The Mephisto Waltz 1971

 One of the superb elements of this fine supernatural suspense/horror film is the musical contribution by legendary composer Jerry Goldsmith.

-Goldsmith’s original soundtrack adds such a powerfully indelible layer to the film that makes it for me one of the most memorable films from the 1970s.
+Goldsmith’s original soundtrack adds a powerfully indelible layer to the film, making it one of the most memorable films of the 1970s.

 Not only is Jerry Goldsmith ONE of my all-time favorite composers, but he has also had a profound effect on me in terms of inspiration growing up as a young singer/songwriter.